 6) Extraction doesn’t have to be a bad experience.

 We’ve all heard the horror stories of impacted, infected wisdom teeth being extracted, resulting in patients writhing in pain, slurping horrible-tasting smoothies (check out this recipe for a tasty alternative!) for days upon days.

 The best thing you can do to ease your mind is to do your research.
-Make yourself aware of the process, the procedures and the probable timeline for recovery.
+Make yourself aware of the process, the procedures, and the probable timeline for recovery.
 Talk to your oral surgeon and don’t be afraid to ask questions!
 Like so many other things in life, when you know what to expect, it’s a lot less stressful!
 My article on wisdom teeth surgery can help you feel more prepared.

 7) Early detection of impacted or infected wisdom teeth prevents problems.

 Think for a minute of your home’s roof.
 You’re on a ladder cleaning the leaves out of your gutters when you notice a couple of shingles have gone askew.
 Your instinct is to kind of push them back in place and hope for the best.
 But, ignoring the little things can cause a domino effect and, before you know it, you have a real problem – buckets of water in your living room!
 Alternatively, you can nip it in the bud and call in a professional roofer to fix the problem while it’s still small.

 The same thing goes for your mouth.
 Impacted wisdom teeth are not always problematic, but are more likely to become infected.
 And infections should never be ignored!